Hundreds of U.S. coronavirus cases may have slipped through screenings

 The result showed that most countries’ procedures miss two-thirds of travelers exhibiting COVID-19 symptoms, a finding that Lipsitch said may explain the recent appearance of a cluster of cases in Washington, where 10 people have died.
 Lipsitch said travelers sick with COVID-19 likely arrived in the U.S. four to six weeks earlier and simply were missed in screening, leading to the Seattle area outbreak.

 “I think you could have certainly hundreds, if not more, cases around the United States by this point,” Lipsitch said.
-“The problem with giving a firm number … is that there’s a lot of randomness in whether a particular a case does or doesn’t spark a chain of transmission.”
+“The problem with giving a firm number … is that there’s a lot of randomness in whether a particular case does or doesn’t spark a chain of transmission.”

 Lipsitch made his comments during a Wednesday conference call with media, even as Harvard officials released new travel guidance that bans University-sponsored travel to countries with a level 3 CDC travel warning for coronavirus, currently China, South Korea, Iran, and Italy.